Footage-Firm/meeting-room-traffic-lights/README.md

 Do meetings always run long in your company?
 Do you find yourself waiting outside of a meeting room wishing your coworkers would wrap it up?
 Do you wish there was a simple way to look at a meeting room and know if it is booked?
 Do you just want a fun way to spruce up your boring meeting rooms?

 If so, Meeting Traffic Lights are the solution for you!
-Just buy some smart lightbulbs and stands, and run this app to
+Just buy some smart lightbulbs and stands, and run this app to synchronize the light bulbs with your meeting rooms.

+:traffic_light: Off == No meeting.
+Green == Active meeting.
+Orange == Meeting almost over.
+Red == Meeting over. :traffic_light:

 ## Requirements